Super Bowl XLVI halftime show: M.I.A. controversy

-According to NFL spokesman Brian McCarthy, "Our system was late to obscure the inappropriate gesture and we apologize to our viewers.
-The NFL hired the talent and produced the halftime show.
-There was a failure in NBC's delay system.
-The obscene gesture in the performance was completely inappropriate, very disappointing, and we apologize to our fans".
-McCarthy said that the gesture was not made during rehearsals, and M.I.A. improvized it on stage.
+According to NFL spokesman Brian McCarthy, “There was a failure in NBC's delay system.
+The obscene gesture in the performance was completely inappropriate, very disappointing, and we apologize to our fans.”
+McCarthy said that the gesture was not made during rehearsals, and M.I.A. improvised it on stage.
+NBC responded with, "The NFL hired the talent and produced the halftime show.
+Our system was late to obscure the inappropriate gesture and we apologize to our viewers.”
 The Federal Communications Commission received 222 complaints about the rapper's gesture, and Rolling Stone reported that the commission might "punish" the NFL and NBC despite their apologies.
 Any fine imposed on the NFL would be charged to M.I.A., since the rapper had signed a contract indemnifying the league against FCC fines.
 A year later, it was reported that the NFL had filed a $1.5 million arbitration claim against M.I.A. for "breach of her contract and flagrant disregard for the values that form the cornerstone of the NFL brand and the Super Bowl".
 Her lawyer, Howard King, filed a counterclaim calling the NFL's action "hilarious in light of the weekly felonies committed by its stars".
 M.I.A. enlisted the help of fans in documenting objectionable actions by the NFL to refute the league's claim of damage to its reputation.